A powerful natural anti-inflammatory agent

 Boswellia serrata is a tree originally found in India highly valued on account of the resin extruded from its trunk when it is cut open.
-This resin is very popular in Ayurvedic medicine in which it has traditionally been used in case of arthritis, asthma and bronchitis.
+This resin is very popular in Ayurvedic medicine in which it has traditionally been used.
 It has also been used to produce incense.

 This precious resin contains a high percentage of boswellic acids, pentacyclic triterpenic acids with great anti-inflammatory power the effectiveness of which is attested to by various scientific studies.
 Boswellic acids act by inhibiting various pro-inflammatory molecules such as the enzyme 5-lipoxygenase, cyclooxygenase and the complement system.